dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The most appropriate relabeling strategy will depend on the final goals.
 Relabeling with `-r species` is essential for concatenating alignments to create a phylogenetic supermatrix.
 Relabeling with `-r species_acc` is the best option for population-level data sets, in which each species is represented by multiple sequences.
 This way, taxon names are present and the trailing accession numbers distinguish sequences belonging to the same taxon.

+For each file relabeled, a corresponding labeling key is produced.
+This tab-delimited file contains the accession number, taxon label, and description line for each record.
+This serves as a reference key, such that the relevant information can be tracked for all relabeled samples.

 Examples of how each relabeling option works is shown in greater detail below.

 #### Basic Usage: